Preventing water voles from becoming extinct

 We’ve been able to use this information to help guide where to target our habitat improvements – although water voles are present in more places than initially thought, their populations are small in many places, and fragmented from one another by often long stretches of unsuitable bankside habitat.
 The task now is to join these populations together by improving the habitat between them.

-This will be achieved through engaging with local landowners and managers who care for the Colne and its tributaries, and working with them to implement practical improvements for water voles.
+This will be and has been achieved through engaging with local landowners and managers who care for the Colne and its tributaries, and working with them to implement practical improvements for water voles.
 As well as habitat works, a network of mink monitoring rafts will be installed throughout the Colne Valley to protect water voles from this invasive predator.

 So far a number of volunteers from both ends of the Colne Valley have been trained in water vole survey techniques and mink raft monitoring to date.
-Further training events are being planned for later in 2020 and in 2021 to help more people contribute to monitoring the Colne’s water voles into the future.

 Preventing water voles from becoming extinct project – News and update